vishnubob/penetrails/quilt/README.md

 [This script](https://github.com/SherlockLiao/mxnet-gluon-tutorial/blob/master/09-Generative%20Adversarial%20network/conv_gan.py) served as an initial jumping off point for the design.
 The topology of the original network is mostly the same, but a few adjustments were made to accommodate  RGB channels and an overall doubling of the resolution.

 The image corpus is composed of about 40,000 images of quilts scraped from the web.
 ResNet was used to refine this down to about 11,000 images, with a high-confidence to their, er, "quilt-e-ness".
 All of this is done on two home servers.
-One server runs a custom flask app, serving up a variations of the corpus with [imgaug](https://github.com/aleju/imgaug), while the other trains the GAN using a 1080Ti GPU.
+One server runs a custom flask app, serving up a variations of the corpus with [imgaug](https://github.com/aleju/imgaug), while the other trains the GAN with the aid of its GPU.

 The results, as of right now, don't really look like quilts, but there is still a lot of headroom for tuning.